RESEARCH STARTER

 Other Interactions

 Several other interactions can occur between clonidine and various herbs, supplements, and prescription medications.
 Patients should discuss all medications they are taking with their healthcare providers.
-Individuals taking clonidine should avoid herbs that lower blood pressure, such as garlic, hawthorn berry, and valerian root.
+Individuals taking clonidine should avoid herbs that can lower blood pressure, including garlic, hawthorn berry, and valerian root.
 Because clonidine also lowers blood pressure, supplementation with these herbs could cause hypotension.
 St. John's wort and ginseng should also be avoided when taking clonidine.
-Patients taking prescription medications that lower blood pressure, central nervous system depressants, tricyclic antidepressants, and digoxin should also avoid taking clonidine due to adverse effects.
+Patients taking prescription medications that lower blood pressure, calcium channel blockers, central nervous system depressants, tricyclic antidepressants, and digoxin should also avoid taking clonidine due to adverse effects.
+Taking clonidine with opioids, barbiturates, sedatives, muscle relaxants, benzodiazepines, or when drinking alcohol can increase drowsiness.

 Bibliography